 - When they go off to college and don’t have their travel ball coach there to make them do what they need to do?

 At some point they have to learn to do it for themselves.
 The sooner we work with them on that the better.
-Instead of thinking we can make them do it for years and year and, one day, when they’re off on their own, they just won’t need help anymore.
+Instead of thinking we can make them do it for years and years and, one day, when they’re off on their own, they just won’t need help anymore.
 It doesn’t really work that way nor does it have to be that way.
 We, as their leaders, can do better.

 We can do it for them in the beginning, yes.
 But both parents and coaches, ideally, help players progress, step-by-step toward being able to do it on their own.

 Kind of like helping a baby learn to feed themselves, at first you do a lot of it for them.
 Over time, they eventually gain the ability to do it themselves.
 But it’s a gradual progression.
 We step in a help when needed along the way, in various ways, and at various levels.
 Then one day, they stop needing our help at all.

 Any kind of learning or development works a lot like that.
 But most coaches and parents view so many things through another false dichotomy…well, if I do it for you, you’ll never learn to do it yourself.

 It doesn’t have to be YOU doing it for them completely OR them doing it all by themselves!
 Again, there’s a whole broad range of options between those two ends of the spectrum!

 You can move from one end to the other over time, degree by degree.
 Otherwise you’re just using a “sink or swim” method.
 “I’m doing it for you” to “now I’m not.
 You’ll figure it out eventually…”